tgbugs/protc/README.md

 to use first class functions.

+# Mutually exclusive measurements
+When making measurements on the universe there are certain measurements which are suspected to be mutually exclusive (eg position/momentum of electrons).
+Others are practically mutually exclusive.
+More precisely, there are some measurement implementations that are mutually exclusive, there might be a way to measure more than one thing at a time using a different (perhaps unknown) implementation.
+I don't think this goes in protc, but it fits within the larger information system that needs to enumerate known/possible measurements on defined subsets of the universe's state.

 ## License
 Obviously the language specification cannot be copyrighted and will be released under some completely open license just to make sure.